Gladnx/ai-interview-preparation-assistant/README.md

-# PrepAI — AI Mock Interview Assistant
+# PrepAA: Mock Interview Assistant

 A full-stack web app that simulates real job interviews using AI voice conversation.
-Pick a role, optionally upload your resume, and get interviewed by an AI named Alex — then receive detailed feedback on your performance.
+Pick a role, optionally upload your resume, and get interviewed by an AI.

 ---